technosight/aws_vpc/Readme.md

-## AWS Virtual Private Cloud manipulation with boto3
+## AWS Virtual Private Cloud removal with boto3

 When this code was written, AWS API didn't have a method for uncoditional deletion of Vitual Private Cloud (VPC).
 This code comes through a sequence of all prerequisites that need to be cleaned up prior to VPC deletion.